Fun Without FODMAPs

 Step 6: Bake for 18 minutes, or until the tops are set and a toothpick inserted into the center comes out clean.
 The cakes will expand in the oven and then condense as they cool.
 Let the mini cakes cool for about 10 minutes before removing them from the muffin tin to a plate or sealable container.

-Serve: Serve warm dusted with optional powdered sugar and strawberry slices.
-Or, (my favorite!) cool the mini cakes completely, place them in an airtight container, and refrigerate until cold.
+Serve warm, dusted with optional powdered sugar and topped with strawberry slices.
+Or (my favorite!) cool the mini cakes completely, then place them in an airtight container and refrigerate until cold.
 I like to chill them overnight.
-Serve chilled with the sprinkle of optional powdered sugar and strawberry slices.
+Serve chilled with a sprinkle of optional powdered sugar and strawberry slices.
 Yum!

 Mini Low FODMAP chocolate tortes on a white marble slab.